TheHutGroup/Horizon-Public-Docs/examples/features/loyalty.md

                 nonSettledPoints
                 spendablePoints
                 pointsToNextTier
-                socialMediaInteractionTypesUsage {      # This object is populated only if there are social media interactions setup for the loyalty programme interactionType     # ENUM InteractionAwardType
+                socialMediaInteractionTypesUsage {      # NOT Available yet - This object is populated only if there are social media interactions setup for the loyalty programme interactionType     # ENUM InteractionAwardType
                     usage
                 }